rust-lang/rust/docs/dev/README.md

 The results are 100% Rust specific though.
 Shout outs to LSP developers for popularizing the idea that "UI" is a good place to draw a boundary at.

+## CI

+CI does not test rust-analyzer, CI is a core part of rust-analyzer, and is maintained with above average standard of quality.
+CI is reproducible -- it can only be broken by changes to files in this repository, any dependence on externalities is a bug.

 # Code Style & Review Process

 Do see [./style.md](./style.md).